Team: Solo Project // Role: Game & Level Designer, Artist // Timeline: 1 Month

 1. Designing a Responsive Character Controller

-The player controller was designed to be modular so that different movement mechanics could be implemented or removed very quickly.
+The player controller was designed to be modular so different movement mechanics could be prototyped/ removed very quickly.

 Animation State Machine